norcams/iaas/docs/team/development/vagrant/galera.rst

 * Start :file:`ha-01` and make sure :file:`garbd` is running.
 You should now have a size 2 cluster (see below)
 * Start :file:`db-global-01` and start :file:`mariadb.service`.
+  If you have problems starting the database, try to stop iptables first

 Check status